“The Sheepfold, Moonlight” by Jean-François Millet

 Please enjoy this nightscape from Millet.

-This oil on panel piece is by the French Realism and Barbizon artist, Jean-François Millet, from 1856-1860, and is titled “The Sheepfold, Moonlight”.
-This painting was first exhibited at the Exposition Universelle in 1867, the second world’s fair that was held in Paris.
+“The Sheepfold, Moonlight” is an oil on panel painting by the French artist of the Barbizon school, Jean-François Millet, from 1856-1860.
+This was first exhibited at the Exposition Universelle in 1867, the second world’s fair, that was held in Paris.

-Rather than display the romanticized ideals of life, Millet wanted to show the reality of the hard life that many people lived.
-He was raised himself by a farmer and worked on a farm until he was 18 years old.
-He had an overall respect and understanding of that lifestyle, which he wanted to exhibit in his work.
+Rather than display a romanticized view of the people in the countryside, Millet wanted to show the reality of the hard life that many people lived.
+Millet was raised by a farmer and worked on a farm until he was 18 years old.
+He had an overall respect and understanding of the rural lifestyle, which he wanted to exhibit in his work.

 According to the Walters Museum website, Millet had said “Oh, how I wish I could make those who see my work feel the splendors and terrors of the night!
 One ought to be able to make people hear the songs, the silences, and murmurings of the air.
 They should feel the infinite..”.